 Pardon me but Dal Lake was a disappointment

 Yes, you read it right!
 I was expecting something better here but reaching here after so much effort that the way you.
 It was like khoda pahad aur nikala chooha.
 When I saw Dal Lake, my first reaction was weird.
-I was wondered to know that we did so much of efforts to reach this place.
+I was wondered to know that we did so much of an effort to reach this place.

-The excitement of trekking to Dal Lake from Mcleod Ganj was all vanished in the very first sight of the lake.
+The excitement of trekking to Dal Lake from Mcleod Ganj was all vanished at the very first sight of the lake.
 It looked like just an ordinary water body.
 Dal Lake might be very beautiful but the moment I visited here, the effort wasn’t worth it.
 Maybe, it needed proper attention and maintenance.
-The lake is located in Tota Rani village of Kangra district and is surrounded by big deodar trees which look beautiful.
+The lake is located in Tota Rani village of Kangra district and is surrounded by big deodar trees that look beautiful.
 Maybe I visited the lake at the wrong time of the year.
 The green water of the lake didn’t appeal to me at all.
 I don’t want to hurt anyone’s emotions but that’s what I observed there.
 There is a small temple of Lord Shiva and the place is considered sacred by the locals.

-I often travel to explore places which are untouched and unspoiled by commercial tourism.
+I often travel to explore places that are untouched and unspoiled by commercial tourism.
 However, I didn’t observe anything of that sort but the place seriously needed attention from the local authorities so that the beauty of the place could be retained and maintained for a longer time.
 Plastic pollution is a major concern at such places and that’s a threat to the natural beauty of places like this.

-Legend behind Dal Lake
+Legends behind Dal Lake

 Located on Mcleod Ganj –Naddi road, this oval-shaped lake has a mythological story behind it.
 A story says that a sage Durvasa prayed to Shiva here and that’s why there is a temple of Lord Shiva.
-During September, people celebrate a festival here dedicated to Lord Shiva and devotees from nearby villages come here.
+During September, people celebrate a festival here dedicated to Lord Shiva, and devotees from nearby villages come here.

 While I was browsing online about this place, I saw some photographs of boating in this lake, however; I didn’t get to see any boat or any activity of that sort there.
 So, I should admit that I came there at the wrong time of the year.
-But I visited Dal Lake on 25th September and that wasn’t a wrong time.
+But I visited Dal Lake on 25th September and that wasn’t the wrong time.
 Well, if you visit there and find it different from the pictures I have clicked, do let me know in the comment sections below.